cs50/cs50.readthedocs.io/style50.md

 1. [Install Python](https://www.python.org/downloads/) 2.7 or higher, if not already installed.

-1. Install `pip`, if you did not install Python via the python.org package or it was not included with your system, as via
+1. Install `pip`, if you did not install Python via the python.org package or pip was not included with your system, as via

    ```
    curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py